-(The full survey report is a supporting document to this plan and is available from the website.)
+(The full survey report is a supporting document to this plan and is available from the website: http://horsmondennp.co.uk/documents/.)

-155. These findings are largely in line with TWBC's Housing Needs Study 2018 in particular:
+157. These findings are largely in line with TWBC's Housing Needs Study 2018 in particular:

 Estimates of household groups who have particular housing requirements